 Get Seeded has two types of milestone grants that students can apply for to encourage them to test and grow their business ideas.
-The first is a microgrant for funding asks of up to $500, and the second is a Seed Grant for funding asks from $501 to $1,500.
+The first is a microgrant for funding asks of up to $500, and the second is the regular grant for funding asks from $501 to $1,500.
 Please review the guide below for more information on eligibility guidelines and application evaluation criteria.
-Get Seeded is made possible by generous support from Chad and Kristen Anselmo and doxy.me.

 Microgrant ($1-$500) Application Stages